brian-carroll/elm_c_wasm/NOTES.md

 ## TODO

-- unit tests working in all 4 builds
-- language test
-  - Wasm release: tests pass but Emscripten not initialised
-  - Wasm normal: tests pass but Emscripten not initialised
-  - binary release: segfault
-    - Debug_toString > StringBuilder_toString > String_copy > copy_chars
-  - binary normal: OK

-- experiment with varargs for Closures, measure perf.
-Closure max_values is the arity to pass in Utils_apply.
-  - No compiler changes needed, everything uses A1, A2, A3
-- Make Tag_Zero invalid (breaks Json tests apparently)
+- perf profiling in release mode in SPA example
+  - Compare Wasm vs JS
 - Build
   - Try debugging in VS Code on Windows
   - make a config.h for DEBUG and perf and whatever else
   - collect platform stuff together
   - define out `assert`
-  - perf profiling in release mode in SPA example
 - virtual DOM
   - Integrate VDOM allocator into the GC
   - Make a test app and render stuff